RG-still.png

 Problem

-During the coronavirus pandemic, more people than ever before turned their attention to mindfulness apps due to the coronavirus pandemic and the resulting uncertainty.
-However, one of the gaps in existing solutions was that many offered audio-only experiences.
-For something as personal as mindfulness, a lack of visual cues—facial expressions, body posture—hinders the user’s ability to both form a connection with their instructor and also mimic their form.
+During the coronavirus pandemic, more people than ever before turned their attention to mindfulness apps.
+One of the gaps in existing solutions was that many offered audio-only experiences.
+For something as personal as mindfulness, a lack of visual cues—facial expressions, body posture—hindered the user’s ability to both form a connection with their instructor and also mimic their form.

 My project at RoundGlass was to design a new meditation app with a specific focus on delivering studio-grade, high quality meditation content while building connections between users and instructors.